An interview with Walsall’s award winning film director, Dave Hastings (part one)

 The whole of Willem’s, from reading more, just felt sad, yet from accounts he was upbeat in the face of the inhumanity.
 In the film he talks about his partner and having to let him go at some point, but even in that moment, after losing a loved one because he wanted him to be okay, I got the feeling he would have still helped anyone.
 Like he says in the film, “We are meant to be enemies but you are the same as me.”
 It was more that really, I mean I love Indiana Jones beating up Nazis and I hate Nazis with every part of my being, and what they stood for, but even in the British Army, you once couldn’t say you were Gay while in the US Army, I think it was only repealed about 10 years ago, you could be sacked from the military if you were Gay.
 So these soldiers who are meant to be straight and butch and macho and everything, for some that is a facade, some are Gay, and have spent years terrified someone will expose them, that they don’t tell anybody and that’s a terrifying immense mental anguish and I kind of wanted to address that in a certain way too.
 But I also wanted to use Alexander as a pawn for Willem to show who he was as a person too, because reading about him I would imagine he would help anybody.
 He was rescuing people, he blew up buildings just to stop the Nazis from capturing people who he probably never would have met.

-Part two of our interview will be published next week where we discuss Dave’s obsession with horror movies and why he believes so many from the LGBTQ community are drawn to the genre, his award winning homage to classic British Gothic Horror The House of Screaming Death and we talk about his projects post Sunshine.
+Part two of our interview can be read on our website, where we discuss Dave’s obsession with horror movies and why he believes so many from the LGBTQ community are drawn to the genre, his award-winning homage to classic British Gothic Horror The House of Screaming Death and we talk about his projects post Sunshine.